-Often when we lose loved ones, we have the sense that there is some unfinished business.
+When we lose loved ones, we have the sense that there is some unfinished business.
 Whether the death comes suddenly without warning, or slowly and predictably, we would all take that opportunity to have another hour with the deceased.
-Depending on your beliefs, you may feel the deceased has messages for you (reflections after life is over) and you, too, may have messages for them (unresolved feelings of guilt or anger or simply how much you miss them).
-So, how do you resolve your unfinished business?

-However, dreams of the dead do have a capacity for grief and healing.
-You just have to accept that the deceased are not actually visiting you - and that it's just a part of your own unconscious mind playing a role.
-These dreams tend to occur naturally when you are grieving the loss of someone close to you; thoughts of them during the day will filter into your dreams.
+Grief dreams tend to occur naturally when you've lost someone important.
+Repetitive thoughts of the deceased can easily filter into our dreams, as do all kinds of emotional matters.
 But if your loved one doesn't appear to you at night, or you just miss them and want to give them a hug, then dreaming lucidly about them is a wonderful proposition.

 Lucid dreams offer us the closure we need to overcome our grief and move on with our lives.
 That's not to say we want to forget.
-A lucid experience can enable us to consciously visit any period in our past and re-live those memories; playtime with a childhood pet, conversations with a late parent, and intimacy with a lost partner are all ways to grieve and remember loved ones.
+A lucid experience can enable us to consciously visit any period in our past and re-live those memories.
+Playtime with a childhood pet, conversations with a late parent, and closeness with a lost partner are all powerful ways to grieve and remember loved ones through lucid dreams.

-We all know that regular dreams can be a bizarre place of inspiration... and when conscious dreaming, we can actively seek out creative ideas and bring them back to the waking world.
+We all know that dreams can be a bizarre place of inspiration.
+The benefit, when lucid dreaming, is to be able to actively seek out creative ideas and bring them back to the waking world.